exeter-creww/SFM_Precision/README.md

 Then, if you want to add this as a module in the Metashape python distribution, just copy SFM_precision.py into this
 folder: "C:\Program Files\Agisoft\Metashape Pro\python\Lib\site-packages".
-Then the module can be used in custom scripts or called directly from the metashape console.
+Then the module can be used in custom scripts or called directly from the Metashape console.

 #
 ### Run SFM Prcision Analysis